sphesbu/Task-tracker/README.md

 ```
 Open index.html in your web browser.

-##Usage
+## Usage

-*Enter a task in the input field and click Add Task.
+* Enter a task in the input field and click Add Task.

-*Click Start to begin tracking time for a task.
+* Click Start to begin tracking time for a task.

-*Click Pause to stop tracking time.
+* Click Pause to stop tracking time.

-*Click Remove to delete a task from the list.
+* Click Remove to delete a task from the list.
 ![ScreenShoot](https://github.com/sphesbu/Task-tracker/blob/main/TrackerScreenshoot.png?raw=true)

-Replace images/screenshot.png with the actual path to your image.

-##Technologies Used
+## Technologies Used

-*HTML for structure
+* HTML for structure

-*CSS for styling
+* CSS for styling

-*JavaScript for functionality
+* JavaScript for functionality

-*Local Storage for data persistence
+* Local Storage for data persistence

 License